Uniswap/docs/docs/contracts/uniswapx/03-auction-types.md

 :::note Cosigners
 Cosigners update auction parameters to reflect real-time prices, compensating for the delay between quoting and signing (which can be up to 30 seconds).
 They set the auction start block and adjust pricing within the user's signed parameters, while never exceeding the user's slippage tolerance.
 If you'd like to see how the Cosigner works in practice, please see the technical overview of [UniswapX V2 on Mainnet](/contracts/uniswapx/fillers/mainnet/02-v1-vs-v2.md).
 <br/>
-Currently, the Trading API sets the cosigner to Uniswap Labs, though this could be updated in the future.
+Currently, the Uniswap Interface and Trading API sets the cosigner to Uniswap Labs, though this could be updated in the future.
 :::

 ## Arbitrum: Dutch Auction